 Using NGINX as a Queue for JSON Data

+We need a queue to push our incoming performance data to.
+What we have is NGINX.
+Can we use NGINX and a custom log format to create a poor man’s queue?
+You bet we can.
 Request Metrics is a performance analytics tool.
 As such, we need to build a data ingestion pipeline that will consume performance data and process it.
 When building data processing pipelines it’s advisable to separate the ingestion piece from the processing piece.
 This allows some flexibility and an opportunity to add redundancy and reliability to each part.

 One common approach to ingest is to shove incoming data into a queue.
 Queues are meant to handle huge volumes of data and store it for future processing.
 A queue sounds like exactly what we want in this case.
 The problem is, we like simple things, and figuring out fancy distributed queues is anything but.
 So we’re going to eschew best practices and use NGINX as our queue!